© Unofficial Royalty 2025

 Full name: Günther Friedrich Woldemar

-In 1858, Woldemar married Princess Sophie of Baden but their marriage was childless.
-He succeeded his childless elder brother Leopold III, Prince of Lippe upon his death in 1875.
-Apart from his grandmother Princess Pauline, who served as Regent for eighteen years for her son Leopold II until he reached his majority, no other Prince of Lippe dealt with government affairs as successfully as Woldemar did.
-Woldemar and his elder brother Leopold were the only ones of eight siblings who married and neither had any children.
+In 1858, Woldemar married Princess Sophie of Baden, but their marriage was childless.
+In 1875, he succeeded his childless elder brother Leopold III, Prince of Lippe.
+Apart from his grandmother, Princess Pauline, who served as Regent for eighteen years for her son Leopold II until he reached his majority, no other Prince of Lippe dealt with government affairs as successfully as Woldemar did.
+Woldemar and his elder brother Leopold were the only ones of eight siblings who married, and neither had any children.
 Woldemar died in 1895, aged 70.
-His only surviving brother Alexander suffered from mental illness and had been declared incapacitated and therefore, was incapable of governing.
-A regency was necessary during the reign of Alexander.
+His only surviving brother Alexander suffered from mental illness, had been declared incapacitated, and was incapable of governing.
+A regency was necessary during Alexander’s reign.
 This created a succession crisis.
-After the death of Woldemar’s successor and brother Alexander and the extinction of the Lippe-Detmold line, the throne of the Principality of Lippe went to Count Leopold of Lippe-Biesterfeld who would be the last Prince of Lippe.
+After Alexander died and the extinction of the Lippe-Detmold line, the throne of the Principality of Lippe went to Count Leopold of Lippe-Biesterfeld, who would be the last Prince of Lippe.

 Unofficial Royalty: Woldemar, Prince of Lippe